dfelinto/blender-manual/manual/modeling/modifiers/nodes/input/random_float.rst

    Random Float Node.

-The *Random Float* generates a random (floating point) value from a given range.
+The *Random Float* generates a random (floating-point) value from a given range.

 Inputs